2010 Philippine House of Representatives elections in Calabarzon: 3rd District

 Victoria Hernandez-Reyes is in her third consecutive term and is ineligible to run; her husband Rodrigo is her party's nominee for the seat.

 The result of the election is under protest in the House of Representatives Electoral Tribunal.

 4th District

-Mark L. Mendoza is the incumbent.
+Mark Llandro Mendoza is the incumbent.

 Cavite

 Cavite, the most populous province in the country according to the 2007 census, was reapportioned into seven districts from the original three.
 The province now has the most number of legislative districts among provinces and cities.